rtunn/dsa_study_guide/dsa/sort/quick/quick_sort.md

 ## quick_sort

 1. Early return if sequence length is less than 2
-2. retrive pivot by calling partition
+2. retrieve pivot by calling partition
 3. call quick_sort recursively for sequence left of pivot and right of pivot

 ## partition